Italy Heaven: Plan your dream holiday in Italy

 Venice Film Festival

 The annual International Film Festival in Venice is part of the Biennale (see above).
 Although Venice is not a town which offers many chances to see films, once a year it puts on a big show and attracts some important names from the movie world.
-In 2008 the dates are 27th August to 6th September.
+In 2011 the dates are 31st August to the 10th September.
 More about the Venice Film Festival.

 Regata Storica